shaloo/desc/docs/source/docs/reports.rst

 Finance Reports
 ---------------

 Financial reports can be generated to provide an overview of transactions which took place in any of the Puttshack venues.
-Reports such as total sales, total refunds, total taxes, average revenue per booking and most popular packages can be generated with the payment details stored in the PSC database.
+Reports such as total sales, total refunds, total taxes, average revenue per booking and most popular packages can be generated with the payment details stored in the :ref:`cloud database<ref_gsg_cloud_database>`.

 ----------------------
 Email Delivery Reports